Energy Efficient West Windows Are A Trending Topic

 In the 90’s and early 2000’s “McMansions” were all the rage as most people who wanted new construct wanted larger homes.
 The 1970’s “dream home” of 3,000 square feet had at least doubled in size by 1990.
-Most home were so grandiose that they needed to systems in order to fully heat the entire home.
+Most homes were so grandiose that they needed systems in order to fully heat the entire home.

 However, energy costs over the last five years have drastically slowed this trend as well as the economic crisis in the US that slowed down new construction and renovation here in Canada.
 Reality set in as everyone realized the days of lower energy costs were behind them.
 The average yearly energy bill went from two grand in 1990 to over five grand and now homeowners are seeking ways to reduce their energy costs.

 One of the biggest contributors to home energy costs is the windows.
 The average home in the ’60s had an R-value of 15 with 4-inch walls.
 The R-value is the value of heat flow resistance to a material, the higher the R-value the better the energy reduction.
 Below is a breakdown of the average thermal efficiency of the west windows Burlington area: